 Change Order NANC 479 – FRS Doc-Only Clarifications

+NANC version 3.4.8e, released on 01/31/2017 contains updates from the NANC FRS Version 3.4.8d.

+Change Order NANC 486 – FRS Doc-Only Clarifications

 Abbreviations and Notations

 To uniquely identify requirements, this document follows a naming convention where the first character is always a letter denoting whether the item is an assumption (A), a constraint (C) or a requirement (R).